 Any points you don't redeem before closing your account will be lost, unless you keep another American Express credit card account open.

 Yes, Amex Platinum is worth it for travelers with good credit who spend a lot and can take advantage of the card’s benefits.
-Amex Platinum benefits include a TSA PreCheck or Global Entry fee credit, airport lounge access, up to $200 in Uber credits and up to $200 in airline fee credits annually, and more.
+Amex Platinum benefits include a TSA PreCheck or Global Entry fee credit, airport lounge access, up to $200 in Uber credits per year and up to $200 in airline fee credits annually, and more.
 The card’s initial bonus of 100,000 points after you spend $6,000 in the first 6 months also goes a long way toward making the card worth its $695 annual fee.… read full answer

 All in all, Amex Platinum is a good card for big spenders who travel all the time and can wring every drop of value out of its benefits.
 But it’s far too expensive for light spenders and occasional travelers.